carlijnweijer/carlijnweijer/README.md

 ## Hey!
 I'm Carlijn 👋

 I am currently recently graduated from the Codaisseur Full Stack Web Developer Bootcamp.
 For me programming is creativity on another level: my love for solving complex puzzles and painting a masterpiece have come together!
 Please check out some of the projects I made the past few weeks.
-I recommend you to visit [STUDYCHOICEHUB](https://studychoicehub.netlify.app/).
-It's a social platform were students and scholars *in the making*!
-Students can share experiences to make the study choosing proces easier for scholars.

 🌱 I’m currently learning Typescript and React Native<br/>
 💬 Ask me about anything [here](https://www.linkedin.com/in/carlijnvandeweijer/)! <br/>